Metropolitano (Lima): Andrés Reyes

+Canaval y Moreyra

+Canaval y Moreyra is a station located at the intersection of Paseo de la República with the avenue of the same name in San Isidro District, Lima.
+It is located in the financial centre of the city, near buildings such as those of Petroperú and of the Ministry of Development.
+The station services over 16,000 people daily.
+In addition to its main access, another one exists at Andrés Reyes street.

+Comunidad Andina-Aramburú

+Comunidad Andina-Aramburú, formerly known as Aramburú, is a station located at the intersection of Paseo de la República and Andrés Aramburú Avenue, next to the Headquarters of the Andean Community.
+It received its current name in 2023 after a successful proposal by the Ministry of Foreign Affairs.

+Matellini

+Terminal Matellini, also known as Estación Terminal Sur, is the southern terminal of the bus system and is located in Chorrillos District.

 Payment

 Fares are paid through an Electronic Prepaid Card which can be purchased and refilled at any station in the system.
 There is a flat fee of S/.
-3.50 (3.50 new soles, approximately US$0.89) for regular commuters.
+3.50 (3.50 soles, approximately US$0.89) for regular commuters.
 This originally was S/.
-1.50, but it was raised in December 2012 to S/.
+1.50, but was raised in December 2012 to S/.
 2.00, got raised again so that by February 2015 (or earlier) it became S/.
 2.50.
 And in 2022 it got raised again to S/.
 3.50.
 The card can be bought at a vending machine, which is available on every station, and will cost S/.
 4.50.
 It can be charged up to S/.
 100.00.
 The machines accept both coins and bills, but payment with bank cards (either debit or credit) is not possible.

-There are separate Electronic Prepaid Cards available for students, either for university or for normal schools.
-These can only be obtained through a sales office, and are put on name.
+There are separate Electronic Prepaid Cards available for students, either university or normal schools.
+These can only be obtained through a sales office, and bear a name.
 These are charged a lower rate, but can be recharged at the same vending machines.
-Firefighters as well as members of the police are not required to pay and do not have to possess any of these cards.
+Firefighters and police are not required to pay and do not have to possess any of these cards.